 We perform three runs (at minimum) on each floor type.
 We also test suction power with sand and rice separately.
 That comes to at least 18 tests per vacuum.
 We weigh the vacuum's dust bin both before and after each run.

-Want more cordless vacuum options?
-Here's a list of the other stick vacs we tested besides the models listed above:
+Here's a list of the other cordless stick vacuums we tested besides the models we've recommended above.

 Which cordless vacuum has the most suction power?

 Right now, based on our tests, the cordless vacuum with the best suction power is the Dyson V15 Detect.
 It removed the most sand, rice and pet hair out of all the stick vac cleaners we've evaluated so far.
 And it did so across multiple floor types.

 One company, in particular, saw this cordless trend coming.
 British company Dyson was the first to pioneer this field with a series of capable -- yet pricey -- Cyclone V series stick vacs designed with impressive suction and cleaning power to leave the competition in the dust.
 Rivals have since followed suit and now sell cordless vacuums of their own.
 Some manufacturers of cordless vacuum cleaners have even shamelessly cloned Dyson products.
 Others are distinctive new riffs on the cordless vacuum, with innovative dust-busting features all their own.

 Despite the many knockoffs, Dyson vacs still perform at a higher level than other brands, in our experience.
 Perhaps it's the head start it's had in refining these smaller machines or the extensive research and development that goes into making them.

 Dysons are pricey, but worth the money if you have it to spend.
 If not, there are plenty of cheaper cordless vacuums that will do the job and keep your home clean.

 How long should a cordless vacuum last?